 Conforms to ASTM D7091/B499, ISO 2808 and others.

-DeFelsko offers a variety of coating thickness instruments and probes for a wide range of applications including for measuring coatings on metals, non-metals (wood, concrete, plastic, composites), and for measuring uncured powder coating thickness.
+DeFelsko offers a variety of paint meters and probes for a wide range of applications including for measuring paint and coatings on metals, non-metals (wood, concrete, plastic, composites), and for measuring uncured powder coating thickness.

-Check out our selection of coating thickness gages below.
+Check out our selection of paint thickness meters below.

-Magnetic film gages are used to nondestructively measure the thickness of a nonmagnetic coating on ferrous substrates.
+Magnetic film gages (paint depth gauges) are used to nondestructively measure the thickness of a nonmagnetic coating on ferrous substrates.
 Most coatings on steel and iron are measured this way.
-Magnetic gages use one of two principles of operation: magnetic pull-off or magnetic/electromagnetic induction.
+Magnetic paint mil gages use one of two principles of operation: magnetic pull-off or magnetic/electromagnetic induction.